 Maintenance ease is also a benefit of using engineered white oak.
 Engineered white oak has high moisture resistance which boosts its longevity and resilience.

 Hardwoods have different levels of denseness.
-Species like black cherry, walnut, and yellow birch are examples of very dense hardwoods.
+Species like black cherry, walnut, and yellow are examples of very dense hardwoods.
 But oak is arguably the thickest of all.
 Particularly, the white oak is a bit denser than the red oak.